-In the golden era of Cleveland’s amusement parks, White City Amusement Park was one of many built to compete with the most successful of them all, Euclid Beach Park.
-It was located a mile to the west of Euclid Beach Park and was even served by the same streetcars.
-The two parks became a common destination for a day’s outing for the few seasons that White City Park and Euclid Beach Park were neighbors.
-White City Park also shares something in common with the famous New York based Coney Island, as the Cleveland based park adopted the ideas of Coney Island’s Dreamland Park, adopted its concepts to build White City Park.
-The general idea was to bring in entertainers and celebrities to draw people to the park.
+In the golden era of Cleveland’s amusement parks, White City Amusement Park was one of many built to compete with the most successful of them all, Euclid Beach Park, about a mile east on the lake, and was even served by the same streetcars.
+The two parks became common destinations for a day’s outing for the few seasons that White City Park and Euclid Beach Park were neighbors.
+White City Park shared a common design with the famous New York-based Coney Island.
+Ed Boyce, an owner of Coney Island’s Dreamland Park, adopted its concepts to build White City Park.
+The general idea was to bring in attractions, entertainers, and celebrities to draw people to the park.
 The Park was built in eleven weeks and featured a boardwalk, Shoot the Chutes, the Bostock Animal Show, Bump-the-Bumps, a scenic railway, and a midway which featured Drs.
 Couney and Stewart’s infant incubator hospital.
 About 20 premature babies, referred by Cleveland area physicians, were under care and on display as the best and most promising hope for infant survival.
 The first ‘resident’ arrived in June 1905 in time for the Park’s opening.
 The hospital gained local notoriety with full capacity and subsequent reunion celebrations in years to come.